learn2dengine/learn/README.md

 ## Contributing

 This is primarily an educational project for exploring modern C++ and graphics programming concepts.
-Contributions and suggestions are welcome for learning purposes.
+Contributions and suggestions are welcome.

 ## License